 Consider diversifying your portfolio.
 Add new stocks of different companies to build a robust investment portfolio.
 You can also consider investing in different asset classes.
 Add safer but low-earning investments such as certificates of deposits, bonds, etc. to your portfolio.

 Extend your work life

-- Don’t sell your investment right now.
+- Don’t sell your investment when the market is volatile.

 - Diversify your investment portfolio.